The MD, Banking Solutions of Bottomline Technologies (EPAY) is Selling Shares

-Following Norman Deluca’s last EPAY Sell transaction on April 16, 2020, the stock climbed by 12.7%.
-In addition to Norman Deluca, 4 other EPAY executives reported Sell trades in the last month.
+In addition to Norman Deluca, 8 other EPAY executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>

 Based on Bottomline Technologies’ latest earnings report for the quarter ending March 31, the company posted quarterly revenue of $112 million and GAAP net loss of -$7,468,000.
 In comparison, last year the company earned revenue of $106 million and had a net profit of $824K.
 The company has a one-year high of $57.22 and a one-year low of $27.82.
-Currently, Bottomline Technologies has an average volume of 312.99K.
+The Company has a Price to Book ratio of 94.26.

 Company insider trades’ information is brought to you by the DailyInsider, a proprietary algorithm that analyzes insider trading activity to detect the most attractive trading opportunities.
 To subscribe to the DailyInsider visit this page.